Afghanistan

 Economic situation

 The recent developments in Afghanistan have pushed the country into an economic crisis.
-Contributing factors include economic mismanagement under the Taliban, the marginalisation of women, the brain drain of highly qualified people after the fall of Kabul to the Taliban, a reduction in international assistance, loss of access to assets abroad, inflation and price rises of essential goods, unemployment and income loss, currency depreciation, and severe drought conditions adversely affecting agricultural production.
+Contributing factors include economic mismanagement under the Taliban, the marginalisation of women, the brain drain of highly qualified people after the fall of Kabul, a reduction in international assistance, loss of access to assets abroad, inflation and price rises of essential goods, unemployment and income loss, currency depreciation, and severe weather conditions adversely affecting agricultural production.
 Australia’s humanitarian assistance program seeks to alleviate the impacts of the economic crisis on the people of Afghanistan.

 In the absence of credible official data, the World Bank provides an assessment of the economic situation in Afghanistan.